theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 ### Bounds

 A bound specifies the minimum and maximum values allowed for each of the 'n' dimensions of the problem space.
-These bounds define valid regions of the problem space where a minimization algorithm can search.
+A set of bounds define valid regions of the problem space that a minimization algorithm can search.
 If there are not any bounds for a particular dimension of the problem space (i.e. infinity or -infinity), then specify 'None' for that element of the bound.

 A valid bounds list is a list of bound tuples or bound lists.
 + [(bound_tuple), ... ,(bound_tuple)]